wjattin/weblab/README.md

 ### [Week 4 - HTML Cont.
 (Feb 5th-8th)](https://github.com/UMInteractive/Weblab/wiki/2-HTML)

+HTML/Resume Assignment

+    Your name, at the top of the page as an h1 heading.
+    Use header tags for all section heads
+    A paragraph about yourself
+    Add a photograph of yourself
+    Add Work Experience
+    A list of hobbies or interest displayed as an HTML ordered or unordered list.
+    If you do not have a resume look at examples to format and have the right information.

+Must haves

+    Proper html document setup (10 Points)
+    Use meta author and description tags (10 Points) Using heading tags for your different sections (10 Points) Add a comment (5 Points)
+    address tag (You can use a fake or school address) (5 Points) Create a table (10 Points)
+    ordered or unordered list (10 Points)
+    2 links (a tags) (10 Points)
+    2 italics or bold tags (10 Points)
+    Atleast one image (5 Points)
+    Resume Styling (5 Points)

+Create a resume folder.
+Place an index.html file in the folder.
+Then place your code in that file.
+Create an images folder in your resume folder.
+When you are finished, place your resume folder in your ftp hw folder.
+Please link your folder on the index.html file in your hw folder.

 HTML Quiz Feb.
 7 Chapters 1 - 6 [HTML Tags](https://github.com/UMInteractive/Weblab/wiki/2-HTML)

 Homework [HTML/Resume Assignment](https://github.com/UMInteractive/Weblab/wiki/0-Assignments)